 We accept applications throughout the year on our SlideRoom application site.
-Please click here to begin your application process.
-Your application typically takes two weeks to be processed and our staff will match your request to one of the scholarships described below.
-For more information, please contact Rachel Lomauro, Marketing Assistant at email@example.com.
+Your application typically takes four weeks to be processed and our staff will match your request to one of the scholarships described below.

 FOLK SCHOOL-FUNDED SCHOLARSHIPS

-Scholarships for students of craft or visual art have generously been provided by Windgate Foundation.
+Windgate Foundation has generously provided scholarships covering tuition, housing and meal costs for students of craft or visual art.
 Generally applicable program areas are: Basketry and Gourds; Beads; Blacksmithing; Book Arts; Broom Making; Calligraphy; Chair Seats; Clay; Dolls & Bears; Drawing; Dyeing; Enameling; Felt Making; Glass; Jewelry; Kaleidoscopes; Knitting & Crochet; Lace; Leather; Marbling; Metalwork; Mixed Media; Needlework & Thread Art; Painting; Paper Art; Photography; Printmaking; Quilting; Rugs; Sewing; Soap Making; Spinning; Stone, Sculpture & Mosaics; Surface Design; Weaving; Woodcarving; Woodturning; Woodworking; and craft or visual arts classes in our Unique Offerings category.

 Blue Ridge Potters Guild Scholarships